Firefox Browser Testing

-The easiest way to test websites in Firefox 3 – 68 browser versions.
+The easiest way to test websites on latest Firefox browser versions.
 Say goodbye to your lab of PCs and virtual machines (VM) for Firefox Testing.

 Trusted by more than 25,000 customers globally

 Just played around with BrowserStack: Quite cool, instant access to a browser in a VM with dev tools.

 @BrowserStack, you guys rock!
 Just saved me hours of work by being able to nail down a Firefox 35 + OS X bug in 5 minutes!

 React Router tests are green on Safari, @googlechrome, @firefox, IE 10-11, and Mobile Safari thanks 2 @browserstack!

 Why is testing your website on the Firefox browser critical?

 Firefox has a 9.39% desktop browser market share and is the second most used browser after Chrome.
 In countries like Germany, Firefox had a 16.41% market share in 2018.
 This means testing a website on the Firefox browser is critical.

 Which are the most important Firefox versions while performing Firefox Testing?

 Firefox version 68 is released and others are coming soon.
 However, previous versions still have users on them.
 For example, Firefox 52 to Firefox 59 is still used by 6.24% of the total Firefox users.
 With each new version, some functionality is deprecated and new features are introduced.
 Thus, constantly testing a website on older versions of Firefox to see if new functionalities still work on all versions is important.
 Similarly, when Firefox releases new versions or variants like Firefox Quantum, teams must be able to build and take advantage of the new features.